 - Interview, as needed

-After completing an advanced speech pathologist degree program, you must complete 1,260 hours of clinical experience and a minimum of 36 weeks of full-time experience (or its part-time equivalent) working under the guidance of a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) certified mentor within four years.4 This transitional work experience is critical in the process of how to become a speech pathologist because it helps candidates progress from supervised to independent practice.
+After completing an advanced speech pathologist degree program, you must complete 1,260 hours of clinical experience and a minimum of 36 weeks of full-time experience (or its part-time equivalent) working under the guidance of a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) certified mentor within four years from beginning your Clinical Fellowship.8 This transitional work experience is critical in the process of how to become a speech pathologist because it helps candidates progress from supervised to independent practice.

 - An official transcript from your graduate school verifying your graduation date and degree